 Health Sciences Education Center (HSEC)

-The University of Minnesota Academic Health Center (AHC), along with the University of Minnesota's office of Capital Planning and Project Management, have begun planning efforts on a new Health Sciences Education Center (HSEC).
+The University of Minnesota Academic Health Center (AHC), along with the University of Minnesota's office of Capital Planning and Project Management, are finalizing plans on a new Health Sciences Education Center (HSEC).

-This new facility will prepare students and practicing healthcare professionals for a team-based, experiential approach to patient based care.
+This new facility is vital to prepare students and practicing healthcare professionals for an experiential, team-based approach to patient care. - Brooks Jackson, MD, MBA

 New building quick facts and features